top of page

 What should I expect?

-You can expect to have fun with family, friends, downtown residents, and local creatives while seeing future and prospective construction projects in AR along with AR art created by local artists and creatives.
+You can expect to have fun with family, friends, downtown residents, and local creatives while seeing future and prospective construction projects in AR along with AR art created by local, nationally renowned AR artists and creatives.

 Is advance registration required?